 From birthday wishes to arranging meetings and discussing the war, Churchill, Roosevelt and Stalin’s correspondence reveal hidden nuances in how they interacted during that crucial time in the world’s history.
-In this article, David Reynolds reflects on the process of piecing together the story of The Kremlin Letters, co-authored with Vladimir Pechatnov.
+In this article, David Reynolds reflects on the process of piecing together the story of The Kremlin Letters, now in paperback, co-authored with Vladimir Pechatnov.

 Churchill and Roosevelt waged war as allies for nearly four years.
 Yet they met face to face for less than two weeks.
 Our book shows how the triumvirate conducted their relationship most of the time: through the now unfashionable medium of letter-writing.
 The result – we believe – is a novel perspective on the Big Three, as human beings and as political leaders.